-You may remember my Rain Garden’s before-and-after (if not, click here.)
+You may remember my post Creating a Rain Garden (if not, click here.)

-In that post, I mentioned my goal was not only to transform this section of my garden into a Rain Garden but to also have it serve double-duty as a Pollinator Garden.
+In that article, I mentioned my goal was not only to transform this section of my garden into a Rain Garden but to also have it serve double-duty as a Modified Meadow/Pollinator Garden.

-Since the rain in my area pretty much comes to a complete stop in May, I needed whatever water I could capture to remain on-site to help fortify my new pollinator plants.
+Since the rain in my Zone-9 garden comes to a complete stop in May, I needed to capture every last drop of water to help fortify my new pollinator plants.

-Of course, I still have to irrigate my garden, especially during this hot, hot summer.
+Of course, I still have to irrigate my garden, especially during the hot summer.

 However, because I’ve carefully chosen a mix of native and Mediterranean plants that easily thrive with weeks of 100+ temps, my garden has looked pretty amazing throughout the year.

 I happened to be out of town during the week we experienced temperatures ranging from 105-114 (no joke!) and fully expected to see a crispy, crunchy garden when I returned.